WeiXinFam/JavaScript/FreeCodeCamp/README.md

   - bigint
   - number
   - object
+  - type conversion:
+    - parseInt
+      - It takes a second argument for the radix, which specifies the base of the number in the string.
+The radix can be an integer between 2 and 36.
 - variables:
   - store and manipulate data in a dynamic fashion.
 They do this by using a "label" to point to the data rather than using the data itself.
   - JavaScript variables when declared, it has an inital value of `undefined`